dojo/docs/dojox/grid.rst

     <div dojoType="dijit.form.Button">
         Add Row
         <script type="dojo/method" event="onClick" args="evt">
-            // set the properties for the new Item: var myNewItem = {type: "country", name: "Fill this country name"};
+            // set the properties for the new item: var myNewItem = {type: "country", name: "Fill this country name"};
             // Insert the new item into the store:
             // (we use store3 from the example above in this example)